 - Place on parchment paper lined cookie sheets.
-If desired place a few sliced almond pieces on each cookie and place in preheated oven.
+If desired, place a few sliced almond pieces on each cookie and place in a preheated oven.

 - Allow to cool.
 If they are not crisp enough when cool, return to oven for a few more minutes.

 - Store in a tightly wrapped plastic bag to keep cookies crisp.